 For stunning views take the coastal road between Valencia and Murcia, or drive along the sunshine coast of Andalucia in the south, from Malaga through Marbella to Estepona.

-Whether you’re in Spain on business or for a holiday, you can easily experience Spain’s kaleidoscope of culture thanks to a modern road network that connects all the major cities and sites.
+Whether you’re Spain car hire is for business or a holiday, you can easily experience Spain’s kaleidoscope of culture thanks to a modern road network that connects all the major cities and sites.

 Autopistas, Spain’s motorways or E and A roads, are easily identified by their blue and green road signs.
 You could be charged to use them as many are toll roads, which are also some of the most expensive in Europe, however these are often very quiet as the locals tend to avoid them.
 When it comes to paying, use the toll lanes marked with a rectangle and a ‘T’.